 To be woke, as defined in the Merriam-Webster dictionary, is to be “aware of and actively attentive to important societal facts and issues.”
 It originated from Black communities and only gained popularity in 2014 following the police killing of Michael Brown in Ferguson, Missouri, in which the term was used in a chilling context: keeping watch for police brutality and unjust police tactics.
 Then years later, “woke” has “evolved into a single-word summation of leftist political ideology, centered on social justice politics and critical race theory,” according to Vox.

-The first 15 words of the Preamble are predicated on the idea of constructive self-criticism, which allows Americans to critically assess various inequalities that were shaped by historical injustices.
+The first 15 words of the Preamble to the Constitution of the United States are predicated on the idea of constructive self-criticism, which allows Americans to critically assess various inequalities that were shaped by historical injustices.
 It is the bedrock of what makes this society exceptional.
 Yet, its replacement, wokeness, symbolizes the descent of self-criticism into the abyss of self-loathing and detrimental guilt.
-It is mirrored in the changes in attitude from a healthy national confidence to a terminal uncertainty, and it brings about moral myopia exemplified by some woke elites’ reactions to the predicament of oppressed people in other places around the globe.
+It is mirrored in the changes in attitude from a healthy national confidence to a terminal uncertainty, and it brings about the shortsightedness exemplified by woke elites’ reactions to the predicament of oppressed people in other places around the globe.

 Here is what Adande said: “I think it’s standard in sport right now.
 You have to have a cognitive dissonance.
 You need to compartmentalize. […] And who are we to criticize China’s human rights records when we have ongoing attacks by the agents of the state against unarmed citizens, and we’ve got assaults on the voting rights of our people of color in various states in this country.”

-Over the course of 2022, one of the topics I debated most with my American and European friends was regarding FIFA’s decision to award World Cup hosting rights to Qatar, a country where homosexuality is prohibited by law.
+Or consider this anecdote: Over the course of 2022, one of the topics I debated most with my American and European friends was pertaining to FIFA’s decision to award World Cup hosting rights to Qatar, a country where homosexuality is prohibited by theocratic law.
 A country where migrant workers involved in World Cup infrastructure projects faced delayed or unpaid wages, forced labor, long hours in hot weather, employer intimidation, and the inability to leave their jobs because of the country’s sponsorship system.

 This kind of sentiment was further echoed in FIFA President Gianni Infantino’s nearly hour-long tirade against critics of the controversial tournament.
 There, he claimed: “What we Europeans have been doing for the last 3,000 years, we should be apologizing for the next 3,000 years before starting to give moral lessons.”
 It was then that I realized wokeness is not just a phenomenon unique to the United States; it has consumed the entirety of Western civilization.